mlpack/benchmarks/README.md

 #### Update Benchmark Results

-In case of an failure you can update the last benchmark results stored in the database.
-You can combine the other flag to specifie the libary or method you like to update.
+In case of a failure you can update the last benchmark results stored in the database.
+You can combine the other flag to specify the libary or method you like to update.
 For example, if you only wanted to update the MLPACK, HMM script use the following command line:

     $ make run UPDATE=True BLOCK=mlpack METHODBLOCK=HMM